Configure Team Foundation Build Service Using the Team Foundation Server Configuration Tool

 Choose Configure Team Foundation Build Service, and then choose Start Wizard.

 Read the Welcome screen, and then choose Next.

 Choose Browse, and then choose the team project collection to which you want this build controller to connect.
 If your team project collection is on the hosted service, you’re prompted to authenticate.
 Enter the Microsoft account you used to set up the service.
 Choose Next.

 If you connect to a collection that previously hosted resources for the build service on this server, you’re prompted to restore your settings.
 If you want the same number of controllers and agents, choose Yes and then skip to step 5.
-(If you're upgrading from TFS 2012 or later, we’ll save any other build service customizations you made, too.)
 If you want to configure this build server with different resources, choose No.